sail-sg/symbolic-instruction-tuning/README.md

   --run_name tapex_zero_large
 ```

-For `tapex-zero-xl`, you can run the following command.
-Note that the config is for `1` GPU card with `40G` memory.
+To run `tapex-zero-xl`, use the following command, keeping in mind that the configuration is intended for a single GPU card with 40GB of memory.
+Please note that the `--bf16` flag is only compatible with A100 hardware and has not been tested on other hardware configurations.

 ```shell
 deepspeed train_model.py \